forthrightla/joshwrightlac/projects/jump-rope-nationals-case-study.md

 ![](/images/jumprope-runners.jpg)

-We rapidly synthesized in the field, turning our quotes and observations into insights and building a narrative.
+We rapidly synthesized in the field, turning our quotes and observations into insights to build a narrative.

 ![](/images/jumprope-postits.png)